51Degrees/documentation/src/devicedetection/features/appledevicetable.md

 As we receive more data on Apple devices, this table will change.
 We will update this table monthly and it is currently accurate as of 25 July 2022.

+For optimized viewing of the table, it is recommended you zoom out within your browser.

 # iPhones using browser in mobile mode @anchor iphones_mobile_mode